Tom Freston: Viacom

 In 2004, after Viacom president and COO Mel Karmazin stepped down, Freston was named co-president and co-COO of Viacom (along with Leslie Moonves).
 Freston oversaw MTV Networks, Paramount Pictures, Famous Music Publishing, and Simon & Schuster.

 On December 31, 2005, Viacom was split into two separate companies – the second Viacom led by Freston, and CBS Corporation headed by Moonves; both CBS Corporation and the second Viacom were under National Amusements administration until 2019.

-In September 2006, Viacom chairman Sumner Redstone stunned the entertainment industry when he fired Freston from the position of CEO.
+In September 2006, Viacom chairman Sumner Redstone fired Freston from the position of CEO.
 One of the chief reasons for the move was that Freston had not moved decisively enough to buy MySpace, which was then the most popular social networking site; instead Rupert Murdoch's News Corporation purchased the site for $580 million.
-Redstone believed that the failure to acquire MySpace contributed to the 20% drop in Viacom's stock price in 2006 up to the date of Freston's ouster.
+Redstone believed that the failure to acquire MySpace contributed to the $33.16 to $29.71 (11%) drop in Viacom's stock price in 2006 up to the date of Freston's ouster.
 Freston's successor as CEO, Philippe Dauman, was quoted as saying "never, ever let another competitor beat us to the trophy".
 Redstone told interviewer Charlie Rose that losing MySpace had been "humiliating," adding, "MySpace was sitting there for the taking for $500 million."
 Murdoch's company ended up selling Myspace, which had largely declined along with the rise of rival social networking website Facebook, in 2012; News Corp's sale price at the time was $35 million.

 Post-Viacom

+After leaving Viacom in 2006, Tom Freston shifted from running a global media company to a career focused on investing, advising, philanthropy, and international media projects.
+He also wrote a series of articles for Vanity Fair, Condé Nast Traveler, Air Mail, and other publications.

+He founded Firefly3, a media-focused investment and consulting firm.
+Through it, he invested in and advised media and entertainment companies, including OWN: The Oprah Winfrey Network and Vice Media.

+In 2007 he returned to Afghanistan to advise the television startup, Tolo TV, which became the country’s leading broadcaster.
+He joined board of the parent company Moby Media.
+His work with Moby also took him to media ventures in Yemen, India, and Ethiopia.

+Also in 2007, he joined the board of The ONE Campaign, Bono's antipoverty advocacy organization focused on Africa, and later became its Board Chair.

+Beginning in 2010, he consulted with Oprah Winfrey on the launch of OWN: The Oprah Winfrey Network.
+In 2011, he became a board member and advisor to Vice Media.

-Freston is currently the principal of Firefly3 LLC, a consulting and investment company.
-In January 2015, he became a senior advisor to The Raine Group, a boutique merchant bank.
+In 2015, he became a Senior Advisor to The Raine Group, a merchant bank focused on media, technology, and telecommunications.

+Over the years, he has served on the boards of organizations including Moby Media, Vice Media, DreamWorks Animation, The ONE Campaign, Imagine Entertainment, and New America.
+He is a Director Emeritus of both the American Museum of Natural History and New America.